thakur-nandan/thakur-nandan.github.io/_teaching/2023-spring-teaching-03.md

 location: "Waterloo, ON, Canada"
 ---

-Worked as TA for the CS 241 undergraduate-level course on Foundations of Sequential Programs in University of Waterloo.
-Addressed students' doubts and marked student assignments weekly in C Programming.
+<p style="font-size: 15px;">Worked as TA for the CS 241 undergraduate-level course on Foundations of Sequential Programs in University of Waterloo.
+Addressed students' doubts and marked student assignments weekly in C Programming.</p>